philip-media/security-policy/en.md

 ## Report vulnerabilities

-Known or unknown security vulnerabilities in philip.media projects may be reported to philip.media as part of a [Responsible Disclosure Procedure](https://en.wikipedia.org/wiki/Responsible_disclosure).
+Known or unknown security vulnerabilities in philip.media projects may be reported to philip.media as part of a [Responsible Disclosure Procedure](https://en.wikipedia.org/wiki/Responsible_disclosure) and should follow the [Vulnerabilty Disclosure Policy](vdp.md).

 The contact details required for this can be found in our [security.txt](https://cldsi.de/.well-known/security.txt).
 Alternatively, security vulnerabilities can be reported on GitHub as an issue, should they not allow critical data retrieval.